StuartGJohnson/ips_cam/README.md

 * maximize frame rate
 * maximize image quality/resolution for ARUCO tag pose determination
+* allow for change of image stream resolution separately from calibration image resolution

 In order to address these concerns, `ips_cam` is designed to process the image stream at high resolution and frame rate at the edge.
 To this end, V4L2 buffering is used to provide high resolution images.
 Each high resolution image buffer element is converted/copied to monochrome via OPENCV.
 The buffer element is then returned to the V4L2 circular buffer.
 Detection and localization of ARUCO tags then occurs via OPENCV on each monochrome frame, and tag poses are published to the ROS2 network.
 This means no transport of large images occurs over the ROS2 network - the image stream only needs to make it to the edge compute resource running `ips_cam`.